Construction Management (CONM)

 CONM 234 Graphic Communication for Construction Management3 Credits

-Integrated approaches for developing plan reading skills and creation of visual communications, including 3D digital model and pictorial development using current industry software.
+Integrated approaches for developing the skills to read plans and create visual communications, including development of 3D digital models and images using current industry software.

 CONM 264 Mechanical/Industrial Systems3 Credits